 Enhancing the standardization of Internet of things and smart cities and communities for global development

-The World Telecommunication Standardization Assembly (Hammamet, 2016),
+The World Telecommunication Standardization Assembly (Hyderabad, 2021),

 recalling

-a) Resolution 197 (Busan, 2014) of the Plenipotentiary Conference, on facilitating the Internet of things (IoT) to prepare for a globally connected world;
+a) Resolution 197 (Dubai, 2018) of the Plenipotentiary Conference, on promoting the development of the Internet of Things (IoT) and sustainable smart cities and communities (SC&C);

-b) Resolution 66 (Geneva, 2015) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;
+b) Resolution 66 (Sharm El-Sheikh, 2019) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of the Internet of Things;

-c) Resolution 58 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC), which invites Member States to promote and undertake research and development of ICT-accessible equipment, services and software;
+c) Resolution 85 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference (WTDC), on facilitating the Internet of Things and smart cities and communities for global development;

-d) the objectives of the ITU Telecommunication Standardization Sector (ITU-T) in Resolution 71 (Rev. Busan, 2014) of the Plenipotentiary Conference, and in particular Objective T.5, which mandates ITU-T to extend and facilitate cooperation with international, regional and national standardization bodies;
+d) the objectives of the ITU Telecommunication Standardization Sector (ITU-T) in Resolution 71 (Rev. Dubai, 2018) of the Plenipotentiary Conference, and in particular Objective T.5, which mandates ITU-T to extend and facilitate cooperation with international, regional and national standardization bodies,

-e) Recommendation ITU-T Y.4000/Y.2060, on overview of IoT, which defines IoT as "a global infrastructure for the information society, enabling advanced services by interconnecting (physical and virtual) things based on existing and evolving interoperable information and communication technologies";

-f) Recommendation ITU-T Y.4702, on common requirements and capabilities of device management in IoT, which establishes common requirements and capabilities of device management in IoT for different application scenarios,

 considering

-a) that it is expected that the development of IoT technologies will make it possible to connect billions of devices to the network by the year 2020, with consequences for almost all aspects of daily life;
+a) that it is expected that the development of IoT technologies will make it possible to connect tens of billions of devices to the network by the year 2025, impacting almost all aspects of daily life production, and strongly promoting the process of industrial digitalization;

 b) the importance of IoT in contributing to achievement of the 2030 Agenda for Sustainable Development;